Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ![](../assets/dropdown_simple.png)

 `push_back!` returns the internal id of the item.
-We should keep track of this ID, as it will be used to identify the currently selected item, which we can compare against the result of `get_selected`.
+We should keep track of this ID, as it will be used to identify the currently selected item using [`get_selected`](@ref).

-If we do loose track of the ID, we can always retrieve it using `get_item_at`, which returns the ID of the item at a given position.
+If we do loose track of the ID, we can always retrieve it using [`get_item_at`](@ref), which returns the ID of the item at a given position.

-`push_back!`, and its equivalents `push_front!` and `insert!`, provide a method that also takes a callback.
-This callback will be invoked when the item is selected, it has the signature:
+`push_back!`, and its equivalents `push_front!` and `insert_at!`, provide a method that also takes a *callback*.
+This callback will be invoked when the item is selected.
+It is required to have the signature:

 ```
 (::DropDown, [::Data_t]) -> Nothing